nikoi-addo/StaffComplaint/README.md

 There is need however to check on the exact info to refelect in these cases.
 NB: Commit messages should be short but capture majority of changes made.
 ----signed mingle

+27 January
+Worked to Check if comment has been replied or not.
+Updated the admin.php page too.
+Added a new table in the Database so you have need to import the new database --signed Mingle